Reduce male breast size surgically (gynaecomastia)

-Embellish the upper body without fatty tissue and mammary glands
+Beautify the upper body without fatty tissue and mammary gland

-In men, the shape of the breasts can become feminized.
-The male breast (gynecomastia) is very common.
-Almost half of all men have a male breast.
+In men, feminisation of the breast shape may occur.
+Male breasts (gynaecomastia) are very common.
+Almost half of all men have a man boob.

-There are two types of male breasts.
-There is the real gynecomastia (increase of the mammary gland) and the false gynecomastia (lipomastia, increase of fatty tissue).
+There are two types of male breast.
+There is true gynaecomastia (proliferation of the mammary gland) and false gynaecomastia (lipomastia, proliferation of fatty tissue).
 Mixed forms are common.

-False gynecomastia (pseudogynecomastia) is either congenital or influenced by lifestyle.
-90% of enlarged male breasts are caused by overweight.
-In cases of severe overweight, the fat also deposits in the male breast.
+False gynaecomastia (pseudogynaecomastia) is congenital or influenced by lifestyle.
+The enlarged male breasts are 90% due to overweight.
+In the case of severe overweight, fat is also deposited in the male breast.

-Fat tumours (lipomas) can also be the cause of incorrect gynaecomastia.
-With diet, sport and targeted training of the breast muscles, this male breast can be improved optically quite well.
+Fat tumours (lipomas) can also be the cause of false gynaecomastia.
+With diet, sport and targeted training of the pectoral muscles, this male breast can be improved optically again quite well.

-Genuine gynecomastia involves the enlargement of the breast by means of an increase in glandular tissue.
-Breast growth in men can occur either on one or both sides.
+True gynaecomastia concerns the enlargement of the breast due to an increase in glandular tissue.
+Male breast growth can be either unilateral or bilateral.

-Up to 65% of young men are affected by real gynecomastia during puberty.
-Many boy breasts develop later.
-In adult men, 30 to 50% are affected by real gynaecomastia.
+Up to 65% of adolescent males are affected by true gynaecomastia during puberty.
+Many boys' breasts develop back later.
+Among adult men, 30 to 50% are affected by true gynaecomastia.

 Aesthetic problem of the male breast

-Severe pain is rather rare with enlarged mammary glands.
-However, patients with gynecomastia are not able to influence the shape of the enlarged breast.
+Severe pain is rare with enlarged mammary glands.
+However, patients with gynaecomastia are not able to influence the shape of the enlarged breast.

-The aesthetic problem of the male breast often becomes a psychological burden.
+The aesthetic problem of a man's breast often becomes a psychological burden.

-Liposuction is a good way to reduce the male breast and give the silhouette a masculine contour.
-With a surgical removal of the glandular tissue, a permanent improvement of the male breast can be achieved.
+Liposuction is a good way to reduce the male breast and contour the silhouette in a correspondingly masculine way.
+With surgical removal of the glandular tissue, the permanent improvement of the male breast can be achieved.

-Do you have any questions about therapies for male breast cancer?
+Do you have questions about the therapies for a man boob?

-During a consultation you will be informed by PD.
+During a consultation you will be fully informed by PD.
 Dr. med.
-Mathias Tremp will inform you completely about the intervention, possible risks and the feasibility of the desired correction.
+Mathias Tremp will fully inform you about the procedure, possible risks and the feasibility of the desired correction.

-In most cases the exact cause of the pathological enlargement is not entirely clear.
+In most cases, the exact cause of the abnormal enlargement is not entirely clear.
 Hormonal disorders or certain medications can be the cause of gynaecomastia and enlargement of the mammary gland.

-A fake gynecomastia is caused by overweight.
-In this case, more fatty tissue is developed on the pectoral muscle and around the nipple.
+Fake gynaecomastia is caused by obesity.
+This involves the development of more fatty tissue on the pectoral muscle and around the nipple.

 Which men are suitable for male breast surgery?

-In principle, all men who suffer from a breast that is considered too large are eligible for treatment.
-The operation of the male breast is a purely aesthetic correction.
+Basically, all men who suffer from breasts that are perceived as too large are eligible for treatment.
+Male breast surgery is a purely aesthetically motivated correction.

-An important prerequisite before every procedure is a detailed consultation to enable the patient to have the best possible expectations.
-Correction is not recommended for young patients.
-Boys' breasts can regress independently after puberty.
+An important prerequisite before any surgery is a detailed consultation to enable the patient to have the best possible expectations.
+Correction in young patients is not recommended.
+The boy's breasts can regress on their own after puberty.

-Liposuction on men's breasts can remove fat deposits that usually do not disappear with exercise.
+Liposuction on the male breast can remove fat deposits that usually do not go away with exercise.
 Together with an optimal diet, the results are long-lasting.

-In liposuction, the breast area is injected with a special solution that facilitates the subsequent suction of the fatty tissue.
-Depending on the size of the male breast, liposuction can be performed under local or general anesthesia.
+During liposuction, the breast area is injected with a special solution that facilitates the subsequent suction of the fatty tissue.
+Depending on the size of the man's breast, liposuction can be performed under local or general anaesthesia.

-We use the most modern suction technology and vibration technology (Microaire®).
-This method is mainly used in regions that are difficult to extract.
+We use the most modern suction and vibration technology (Microaire®).
+The method is mainly used in regions that are difficult to suction.

-Gynecomastia is treated by suction and removal of glandular tissue with a scalpel.
+Gynaecomastia is treated by suction and removal of the glandular tissue with a scalpel.

-If there is pure fat storage, the excess fatty tissue is suctioned off (liposuction).
-After the cosmetic result of the liposuction is achieved, the skin section is closed.
+If there is pure fat storage, the excess fatty tissue is suctioned out (liposuction).
+After the cosmetic result is achieved by liposuction, the skin section is closed.

-The incision is usually crescent-shaped around the atrium in the lower part.
-In addition, a tube is inserted for 48 hours to allow the wound fluid to drain away.
+The incision is usually crescent-shaped around the lower part of the atrium.
+In addition, a tube is inserted for 48 hours to allow the wound fluid to drain.

 The excess mammary gland tissue is removed through this incision.

-After liposuction, the suctioned areas sometimes feel numb, but this soon subsides.
-Any bruising also disappears again.
+After liposuction, there is sometimes a feeling of numbness in the suctioned areas, but this soon subsides.
+Any bruising will also disappear.

-The procedure can be performed under local or general anesthesia.
-The operation is usually performed on an outpatient basis.
-After 5 to 7 days, the patient can resume normal work.
+The procedure can be done with local anaesthesia or under general anaesthesia.
+The operation is usually done on an outpatient basis.
+After 5 to 7 days, the patient can return to normal work.

-After treatment, patients wear a Gilit for 4 weeks to compress the breast.
-Physical activities are allowed 4 weeks after the surgery.
+After the treatment, patients wear a gilit for 4 weeks to compress the breast.
+Physical activities are allowed 4 weeks after surgery.

-In the case of liposuction, the recovery phase depends on the extent.
-For minor procedures, a rest period of two days is sufficient.
-For larger liposuctions, a rest period of up to two weeks should be planned.
+The recovery period for liposuction depends on the extent of the procedure.
+For smaller procedures, a rest period of two days is sufficient.
+For larger liposuction procedures, a recovery period of up to two weeks should be planned.

-The removed glandular tissue cannot regenerate after the operation.
+The removed glandular tissue cannot form again after the operation.
 After the operation, diet and plenty of exercise are important.
-It is important to prevent the fatty tissue in the breast from re-growing.
+The aim is to prevent the fatty tissue in the breast from growing again.

-The costs vary according to the effort involved and are discussed and defined individually with the patient in advance.
-The costs include all measures such as preliminary consultation, operation, anaesthesia, medication, stays and follow-up checks.
+The costs vary depending on the effort and are discussed and defined individually with the patient in advance.
+The costs include all measures such as preliminary discussion, operation, anaesthesia, medication, stays and follow-up checks.